Uzbekistan’s “People’s IPO” stars are ready for listing

 UzMetKombinat

-Based in Bekabad in eastern Uzbekistan, UzMetKombinat is Uzbekistan’s biggest steel maker and its output accounts for a third of the entire countries ferrous metal consumption.
+Based in Bekabad in eastern Uzbekistan, UzMetKombinat is Uzbekistan’s biggest steel maker and its output accounts for a third of the entire country's ferrous metal consumption.

 The company hopes to float about 5% of its shares and raise circa $20-40mn from the listing.

 Founded in 1942 in Soviet times, since Mirziyoyev reforms began it has been through several rounds of modernisation where production capacity was more than doubled and several new value-added products introduced.
-As of January 1 the total production capacity exceeded 1mn tonnes of ferrous metal a year.
+As of January 1 the total production capacity exceeded 1mn tonnes per year (tpy) of ferrous metal.

 UzMetKombinat is also a regional player, exporting metal to neighbouring Kazakhstan and Tajikistan, and in 2022 the company expanded into the European market and the Baltic States in particular.

-The company earned revenues of $822mn in 2021, with two thirds of that (67%) coming from long products.
-However, the management development plan is to boost revenues to $1.7bn by 2026 as it reduces the share of long products to 35% of the total output after the introduction of a hot rolled product facility that is due to come online in 2024 and will make up an estimated 40% of production by 2026.
-The company has a $1bn investment programme that will lift total production to 2.5mn tonnes a year in the next five years.
+The company earned revenues of $822mn in 2021, with two-thirds of that coming from long products.
+However, the management development plan is to boost revenues to $1.7bn by 2026 as it reduces the share of long products to 35% of the total output after the introduction of a hot rolled product facility that is due to come online in 2024 and will deliver an estimated 40% of production by 2026.
+The company has a $1bn investment programme that will lift total production to 2.5mn tpy in the next five years.

 “We saw good profit growth in 2021 with a doubling of EBTIDA after one of the investment projects was completed,” says Karen Srapionov, the CEO of Avesta, the leading Central Asia-focused investment bank and brokerage, that is advising on the IPO.
 “And the EDITDA margin grew to 19%.”

-UzMetKombinat issued a UZS50.6bn ($4.5mn) corporate bond in 2021 overhauled its corporate structure to improve transparency as part of that process.
+UzMetKombinat issued a UZS50.6bn ($4.5mn) corporate bond in 2021 and overhauled its corporate structure to improve transparency as part of that process.

 This year the company has signed a MoU with the European Bank for Reconstruction and Development (EBRD) as part of a decarbonising programme.
 UzMetKombinat is also seeking its first ESG rating and is developing a long-term ESG strategy.